Ircam-RnD/motion-features/README.md

 - `spin` : the global rotation speed
 - `still` : tell if the sensors are still

 #### note :

-this module is a work in progress, use at your own risk
+this module is still a work in progress.

 <hr>